vineeths96/Data-Engineering-Nanodegree/Project 6 Capstone Project/README.md

 ### Project Description

+#### Scope the Project and Gather Data

 In this project, we combine [Twitter](https://www.twitter.com) data, [World happiness index](https://www.kaggle.com/unsdsn/world-happiness) data and [Earth surface temperature data](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data) data to explore whether there is any correlation between the above.
 The Twitter data is dynamic and the other two dataset are static in nature.
 The general idea of this project is to extract Twitter data, analyze its sentiment and use the resulting data to gain insights with the other datasets.
+For instance, we could answer interesting questions like whether positive or negative tweets are correlated with the happiness index of the country a person is residing in, or, is there a relationship between the sentiment of a tweet and the temperature change in a country a user is living in?

 The entire process is orchestrated using Apache Airflow and is triggered automatically to run on daily schedule.
+The key tools used for this project AWS Redhift, AWS S3, AWS Kinesis and AWS Comprehend.

 We choose one or more specific area of interests and extract the tweets related to those from Twitter.
 We can use the [tweepy](https://www.tweepy.org/) python library to access Twitter API and extract tweets data.
 We can set up the the Airflow to work in either of the two modes (by commenting/uncommenting line in the Airflow [DAG](./airflow/dag.py).